fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 1. The end user will receive a "Device Enrollment: &lt;organization&gt; can automatically configure your Mac." system notification within the macOS Notifications Center.

-2. After the end user clicks on the system notification, macOS will open the "Profiles" System Setting and ask the user to "Allow Device Enrollment: &lt;organization&gt; can automatically configure your Mac based on settings provided by your System Administrator."
+2. After the end user clicks on the system notification, macOS will open the **System Setting > Profiles** and ask the user to "Allow Device Enrollment: &lt;organization&gt; can automatically configure your Mac based on settings provided by your System Administrator."

-3. If the end user does not install the profile, the system notification will continue to nag the end user until the setting has been allowed.
+3. If the end user does not install the profile, the system notification will continue to prompt the end user until the setting has been allowed.

 4. Once this setting has been approved, the MDM enrollment profile cannot be removed by the end user.